 - Mix warm milk with yeast and sugar, keep aside for 10 minutes.

-- In a bowl, add the yeast and rest of ingredients.
-Mix with wooden spoon until combine.
+In a bowl, add the yeast mixture and rest of the ingredients.
+Mix with wooden spoon until combined.

 - Cover the dough and leave in warm place to double in size, around 1 and half hour.